tommcdo/kohana-twig/README.md

 Installation
 ------------

-First, download this module to you modules directory:
+First, download this module to your modules directory:

 	modules/koseven-twig